Special Event Emergency Plans

 Why is it important to have a Special Event Emergency Plan?

-Define the coordination of necessary actions by the sponsor of the event and the responsible municipal, county, and State officials to provide for timely notification, warning, and evacuation in the event of an emergency, including catastrophic emergencies beyond the normal expected hazards, i.e., weather phenomenon, etc.
+- Define the coordination of necessary actions by the sponsor of the event and the responsible municipal, county, and State officials to provide for timely notification, warning, and evacuation in the event of an emergency, including catastrophic emergencies beyond the normally expected hazards, i.e., weather phenomenon, etc.

 Components of a Special Event Emergency Plan may include a(n):

 Virginia Tech Emergency Management is available to answer questions and provide guidance to university organizations preparing a Special Event Emergency Plan.
-Contact VTEM for SEEP templates and guidance.
+For any questions, please contact our office at 540-231-4873 or email@example.com.

 Request radio support